Thought Leadership

 3. The role of the aggregators

 Much like shopping sites that allow consumers to compare prices, insurance aggregators enable policyholders to compare the prices and features of products on the internet.
-Aggregator models vary: the simplest — the traditional model — allows the consumer to compare multiple products offered by different insurance companies, on the internet.
+Aggregator models vary: the simplest — the traditional model — allows the consumer to compare multiple products offered by different insurance companies, on the Internet.
 In the insurer-controlled aggregator model, the insurance company offers the policyholder quotes from other companies — often insurers that offer non-competing products — along with their own products.

-Each aggregator model has its strengths and weaknesses, and regardless of the geography and consumer preference, are pivotal to the channel mix in some form.
+Each aggregator model has its strengths and weaknesses, and regardless of geography and consumer preference, are pivotal to the channel mix in some form.
 Yet, insurers risk eroding their profitability when competing with aggregators.

 Here’s why: companies might undermine their top-margin products and erode brand value in a bid to compete with competitors on an aggregator’s platform.
 How should insurers accommodate and plan for aggregators in the channel mix?

 • Create a separate strategy for the aggregators’ channel but view it as a vital part of the distribution mix.